saliaku/HBD-KDE/README.md

 Feel free to add your name to the language you're interested in using the following format on the community wiki:

+Use **2 hyphens** and **4 tildes** to sign your name.

+## Contribution Guidelines

+1. Write a program that prints "Happy Birthday KDE" in your chosen language.
+2. Document the setup process for the language’s development environment.
+3. Submit your code and documentation for inclusion in the wiki.

+## Getting Started

+To get started, check out the code examples in this repository and follow the setup instructions for each language.

+Happy coding, and let’s make this birthday celebration memorable!

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.